Gilgit-Skardu Road

 How long is the road from Gilgit to Skardu?

 Set high in the northern part of the country, the road, also known as Strategic Highway 1 and Skardu Road, is 167 km (104 mi) long.
-It starts at the Karakoram Highway, in Gilgit, the capital of Gilgit-Baltistan within the namesake district, at an elevation of 1.500m (4,900ft) above the sea level, and ends in Skardu, a town and capital of Skardu District, in Gilgit–Baltistan, at an elevation of 2.226m (7,303ft) above the sea level.
-The road is very important from the tourist and also strategic point of view.
-It's not an easy drive, with hundreds of turns and dangerous drop offs.
+It starts at the Karakoram Highway, in Gilgit, the capital of Gilgit-Baltistan within the namesake district, at an elevation of 1,500m (4,900ft) above sea level, and ends in Skardu, a town and capital of Skardu District, in Gilgit–Baltistan, at an elevation of 2,226m (7,303ft) above sea level.
+The road is very important from both a tourist and strategic point of view.
+It's not an easy drive, with hundreds of turns and dangerous drop-offs.

 Is the road from Gilgit to Skardu in Pakistan paved?